KlaytonHutchins/klaytonhutchins.github.io/notes/jfop/Expressions/expressions.md

+---
+layout: default
+title: Expressions: Where the Work Gets Done
+---

 ## Expressions: Where the Work Gets Done

 _Statements_ are roughly equivalent to sentences in a language, and make up a complete instruction to the computer.